Where is hot in August 2022

 Europe is an obvious choice in August; flight times are short and inexpensive, so you can be basking in sunshine within a few hours of leaving home.

 The Mediterranean can get very hot in August, particularly if you’re in a large resort or away from cooling sea breezes.
-Cyprus, for example, experiences temperatures of 35°C in the capital, Nicosia, although the coastal resorts tend to be 5°C cooler.
-Another option is to holiday over the border in Turkish-speaking North Cyprus which is outside the Eurozone, and good value.
+Cyprus, for example, often sees temperatures of 35°C in the capital, Nicosia, although the coastal resorts tend to be 5°C cooler.
+Best bet is to rent a villa with pool.

-As a general rule, destinations in the southern Mediterranean tend to be a few degrees hotter than those in the northern Med.
+As a general rule, destinations in the southern Mediterranean are a few degrees hotter than those in the northern Med.
 So the Greek island of Crete will regularly top 30°C, as will Malta, the Costa de la Luz in southern Spain and the Aegean Coast of Turkey.

 Other hot destinations in August include Croatia which has a stunning coastline and hundreds of islands – many uninhabited – that can be explored on boat trips.